DamzyTech/alx-pre_course/0x01-git/README.md

-Coding on the front foot
+Coding on the front foot now